aws-samples/con317-reinvent19/README.md

     * This will limit the ability to assume this new role to your account
 * Run `aws iam create-role --role-name eks-user1 --assume-role-policy-document file://trust-policy-document.json`

-Next we'll apply the `user1.yaml` file.
+Next we'll apply the `user1.yaml` file using the command `kubectl apply -f user1.yaml`.
 This will create three Kubernetes objects:
 * A `Namespace`, or virtual cluster within the cluster, called `user1`
 * A `Role` called `user1:admins` that gives people who have it admin rights within the boundaries of the user1 Namespace
 * A `RoleBinding` that says that members of the `Group` `user1:admins` get access to that Role